Peeragogy/Peeragogy.github.io/organizing.md

         repeat”)
     -   Platform features (e.g. forums, wikis, ownership models, etc.)

-A given learning environment with have both time-like and space-like features as well as both designed-for and un-planned features.
+A given learning environment will have both time-like and space-like features as well as both designed-for and un-planned features.
 A given learning platform will encourage certain types of engagement and impose certain constraints.
 The question for both “teachers” and “system